jdeboer/ganalytics/README.md

 * Within **Client ID Settings**, select **Installed application** as the **Application type** and choose **Other** as the **Installed application type**.
 Click **Create client ID**.
 * Note your **Client ID** and **Client secret**.

+_Note: For further information about Google APIs please refer to the References section at the end of this document._

 ### 3. Set your system environment variables (this is optional but recommended)
 * Add the following two user variables: